We are open 9.30am – 5.00pm everyday!

 Working for Lincolnshire Wildlife Park is a unique career available nowhere else in Europe.
 Working closely with nearly 2000 parrots is a unique experience.
 Taking a part in the rehabilitation work and being involved with leading edge research programs are just some of the things we can offer.

 Parrots are at the forefront of all that we do, so we are looking for a keeper that is confident in working with Psittacines, for immediate start.
 This position is based within ARRC (The Animal Rehabilitation and Reception Centre) at the park.
-It will mainly involve the husbandry of sick or new parrots to the sanctuary, including some medical treatment and medicinal administration.
+It will mainly involve the husbandry and cleanliness of sick or new parrots to the sanctuary.

 What is involved?